java-cheatsheet/codechallenge/README.md

+# Code Challenge

+Code challenge solutions from different sources in Java programming language.

+## Objective

+I want to improve my problem-solving and technical skills and keep my competitive edge by covering the core programming concepts and exploring further.

+Listed below are few topics which helps improve capabilities.

+- Mathematics: Prime Number, Big Integer,
+Permutation, Number Theory, Factorial,
+Fibonacci, Sequences, Modulus

+- Sorting: Bubble Sort, Quick Sort,
+Merge Sort, Selection Sort, Radix Sort,
+Bucket Sort

+- Searching: Complete Search, Brute Force,
+Binary Search

+- String Processing: String Matching,
+Pattern Matching

+- Dynamic Programming: Longest Common
+Subsequence, Longest Increasing Subsequence,
+Edit Distance, 0/1 Knapsack, Coin Change,
+Matrix Chain Multiplication, Max Interval Sum

+- Graph Traversal: Flood Fill, Floyd Warshal,
+MST, Max Bipartite Matching, Network Flow, Articulation Point

-**“For me, great algorithms are the poetry of computation.
+*“For me, great algorithms are the poetry of computation.
 Just like verse, they can be terse, allusive, dense, and even mysterious.
 But once unlocked, they cast a brilliant new light on some aspect of computing.”
-— Francis Sullivan**
+— Francis Sullivan*

-**“An algorithm must be seen to be believed.”
+*“An algorithm must be seen to be believed.”
-— Donald Knuth**
+— Donald Knuth*

-**“I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
+*“I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
 Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships.” — Linus Torvalds**
+Good programmers worry about data structures and their relationships.” — Linus Torvalds*

-**“Algorithms + Data Structures = Programs.”
+*“Algorithms + Data Structures = Programs.”
-— Niklaus Wirth`**
+— Niklaus Wirth`*

-# Code Challenge

-Code challenge solutions from different sources in Java by @codeanit.

-I do this because I want to improve my problem solving and technical skills and keep my competitive edge.

-### How to become good at code challenges?
+## How to become good at code challenges?

-**#Observe #Introspect #Retrospect #Refactor**
+*Observe, Introspect, Retrospect, Refactor, Repeat*

 ##### Understand The Basics
 Don't skip basics, mathematics, data structures